Milling Bean Flour

 Light colored beans have a milder flavor, better for baked goods and light colored gravies and stews.

-I reserve the darker beans for dark gravies and stews; they are deeper and hardier in flavor.
+I reserve the darker beans for dark gravies and stews; they are deeper, hardier in flavor.

 Light Colored Beans